dulapahv/CodeX/README.md

 pnpm format:fix       # Fix formatting issues
 ```

-You can also run scripts in the specific workspaces (note: this will not use Turborepo caching):
+You can also run scripts in the specific workspaces

+> Note: This will not use Turborepo caching

 ```bash
 # Frontend specific